tomologic/docker-bumpversion/README.md

 Limitations
 -----------
-Does not handle the --commit flag because the container needs to identify itself to git:
+Does not handle the --commit flag because the container needs to identify itself to git.
+This is the error output:
 ```
 *** Please tell me who you are.

 Run

   git config --global user.email "you@example.com"
   git config --global user.name "Your Name"

 to set your account's default identity.
 Omit --global to set the identity only in this repository.
 ```

 Build your own